JackyChiu/dotfiles/README.md

 ![fullScreen](.github/fullScreen.png)

 ## Installing
-If you want to checkout my enviroment you can use my setup script or manually copy paste all the dotfiles into your `~` dir
+I have a handly setup.sh script ready for installation, but you probably don't want all my files so go into the script and modify the line that defines the dotfiles to install
 ```bash
 git clone https://github.com/JackyChiu/dotfiles.git
 cd dotfiles